How to Play Disney Villainous Solo

 Visit our Disney Villainous Gaming Accessories page for DIY projects, game enhancements, and storage options!

-• Added a special villain rule for Yzma.
+• Added a special villain rule for Oogie Boogie.

-• Added a special villain rule for Syndrome.
+• Added a special villain suggestion for King Candy.

 Playing Disney Villainous solo allows you to take your time to strategize, plot, and scheme . . . like any good villain.
 Familiarize yourself with each villain and discover how best to play (or defeat) each.